tadesouaiaia/bridgePRS-website/docs/guide_usecases.md

 ## Training

 In the two [toy-data examples](quikstart_data.md) the target population was African (**AFR**) and the base population was European (**EUR**).
 In these examples each population had a corresponding:

-- LD Reference Panel
+- LD reference panel
-- GWAS Summary Stat File
+- GWAS summary statistics file
-- Individual levels genotype data in plink format
+- Individual levels genotype data in plink binary format
 - Phenotype data

 Here we consider using BridgePRS in other scenarios with less available data.
-In each of these challeges the task is to create valid configuration files given the described scenario.
+In each of these examples the task is to create valid configuration files given the described scenario.

 ## Challenge 1:

-I have access to genotype/phenotype data (<1000 samples, continuous phenotype) from a diverse population in Central Africa (1,2).
-I would like ot run PRS as accurately as possible, but my dataset is not large enough to conduct GWAS, however, I do have access to a moderately sized (25,000 samples) GWAS in a related West African population (3) and access to large-scale (500k) GWAS data from a European population (4).
+I have access to genotype/phenotype data (<1000 samples, continuous phenotype) from a population in Central Africa (1,2).
+I would like ot run PRS as accurately as possible, but my dataset is not large enough to conduct GWAS, however, I do have access to a moderately sized (25,000 samples) GWAS summary statistics from a West African population (3) and access to summary statistics from a GWAS of a large (500k) European population (4).
 I also have access to the 1000G reference panels, how can I analyze my data?

 **Available Data:**